alirezanqp/mongodb-backup/README.md

 Note: Make sure to review and modify the scripts and configurations according to your specific requirements and environment.

 If you have any questions or need further assistance, feel free to reach out.
-Happy backup and cleanup operations!
+Happy backup operation!